Is There a Way to Screen for Lung Cancer?

 - Shortness of breath

 If you are experiencing the above symptoms for an extended period of time, discuss this with your doctor.

 How Do I Prepare For the Exam?

 No preparation is needed unless you have had prior LDCT Lung Screening exams performed at another facility.
 If so, notify that facility to get a copy of the images.
-Bring them with youwto your LDCT exam appointment so the radiologist (doctor reading your CT) can compare to this exam.
+Bring them with you to your LDCT exam appointment so the radiologist (doctor reading your CT) can compare them to the images from this exam.
 This will help determine if a finding is new or stable.